 The Company is committed to the health, safety and wellbeing of its people.
 This commitment starts with the Board.
-When not restrained by travel restrictions, the directors visit the Company's sites to gain first-hand understanding of the systems in place, and health and safety reports are reviewed at each Board meeting.
-Reporting focusses on the proactive identification and management of hazards in the workplace.
-When an injury or incident occurs, we seek to identify the root causes and apply controls to eliminate, where reasonably practical or minimise the associated risks.
-During the year, there were two lost time injuries and two injuries requiring medical treatment.
+The directors visit the Company's sites, including to its manufacturing facilities, to gain first-hand understanding of the systems in place, and health and safety reports are reviewed at each Board meeting.
+Reporting focuses on the proactive identification and management of hazards in the workplace.
+When an injury or incident occurs, the Company seeks to identify the root causes and applies controls to eliminate, where reasonably practical, or minimise the associated risks.
+The Company's metrics for health and safety can be found on page 27 of the Company's FY23 Annual Report.